Time Blindness: Why Video-Language Models Can't See What Humans Can?: Introduction

-Current approaches to video understanding \cite{tang2023video, nguyen2024video} typically follow a hierarchical paradigm: extract frame-level features using ViTs \cite{bertasius2021space, radford2021learning, dosovitskiy2020image}, integrate these features temporally, and fuse them with language for downstream tasks \cite{zhang2024mm1.5, li2024llavanextinterleave, wu2024janus, wang2024emu3}.
-This paradigm has yielded significant advances in general video understanding \cite{li2024llavaonevision, dubey2024llama, tang2023video, nguyen2024video}.
+Current approaches to video understanding~\citep{tang2023video, nguyen2024video} typically follow a hierarchical paradigm: extract frame-level features using ViTs~\citep{bertasius2021space, radford2021learning, dosovitskiy2020image}, integrate these features temporally, and fuse them with language for downstream tasks~\citep{zhang2024mm1.5, li2024llavanextinterleave, wu2024janus, wang2024emu3}.
+This paradigm has yielded significant advances in general video understanding~\citep{li2024llavaonevision, dubey2024llama, tang2023video, nguyen2024video}.
 However, our findings reveal a critical blind spot: when information exists purely in the temporal domain without reliable frame-level features, state-of-the-art models fail catastrophically (Figure \ref{fig:spatial-reliance-vlm}).
+The inability to decode temporal patterns has significant implications for real-world applications.
+In nature, organisms such as fireflies communicate through precise temporal sequences of bioluminescence~\citep{carlson1985flash, owens2022behavioral, ramirez2018fireflies}, encoding information exclusively through timing rather than spatial arrangements.
+Similarly, in medical domains, pre-ictal EEG patterns for epileptic seizure prediction emerge only through temporal analysis~\citep{slimen2020epileptic}.
+These natural examples demonstrate how temporal patterns can carry rich information even when individual observations contain minimal static content.
+Similarly, various human technologies from Morse code to digital communication protocols rely on temporal encoding, yet current Video-VLMs lack the fundamental mechanisms to process such information.